What is a Degree Apprenticeship?

 Degree apprenticeships are a great blend of getting ahead and experiencing the academic side of university.

-You can read more about the conundrum of choosing between an apprenticeship or going to university below
+You can read more about the conundrum of choosing between a degree apprenticeship and going to university below:

-Apprenticeships or University?What kind of degree apprenticeships are there?
+Degree Apprenticeship or University?What kinds of degree apprenticeships are there?

 There’s a huge variety of degree apprenticeships in many industries across the UK.
 So, no matter where your interests or skills lie, you can find a degree apprenticeship that suits you.